 We are moving towards the use of recycled cardboard packaging in place of plastics, wherever possible.
 The entire orders are sent in polystyrene boxes, which offer the appropriate level of protection and insulation during transit, and allow us to use less dry ice to pack each order than would otherwise be required.

 Although it is possible to recycle these polystyrene boxes, facilities for doing so are not yet within easy reach of all of our customers.
 In an ideal world, we would prefer to use a material which was easier for our customers to recycle, but despite rigorous and prolonged tests, we have yet to identify a material that will maintain our products at a safe temperature and in suitable condition over our delivery times.
 The safety of our customers must, of course, be our highest priority.
-We will, however, continue to investigate alternatives as a matter
+We will, however, continue to investigate alternatives as a matter of course.

 In 2008, we trialled a ‘reduced packaging’ option for our customers, where we used fewer cardboard boxes within our polystyrene ones.
 This proved popular, and we have since adopted this approach as standard.
 Now, only selected items are packed in cardboard boxes, for instance if they are particularly fragile.